ajeetraina/dhi-sample-demos/cert-manager-cainjector/guides/guides.md

    deployment manifests to use the hardened images.
 If using Helm, update your values file accordingly.
 1. **For custom deployments, update the runtime image in your Dockerfile.** If you're building custom images based on cert-manager, ensure that your final image uses the hardened cert-manager-cainjector as the base.
-1. **Verify component compatibility** Ensure all cert-manager components (controller, webhook, cainjector, acmesolver) are using compatible versions.
+1. **Verify component compatibility.** Ensure all cert-manager components (controller, webhook, cainjector, acmesolver) are using compatible versions.
 The cainjector works in conjunction with these other components.
-1. **Test CA injection** After migration, test that webhook configurations are properly receiving CA bundle injections and that API server communication with webhooks continues to function correctly.
+1. **Test CA injection.** After migration, test that webhook configurations are properly receiving CA bundle injections and that API server communication with webhooks continues to function correctly.

 ## Troubleshoot migration